UCLM-ARCO/uclm-arco.github.io/recipes/content/building_packages_with_ian.md

 {{< /code >}}

 The directive install performs the following tasks.
-Firstly if the directory `~/usr/bin` doesn't exist it is created, after that, it copies the python file to the specified directory with the properly permissions, converting the word **example** in a command that execute the `example.py` program.
+Firstly if the directory `~/usr/bin` doesn't exist it is created, after that, it copies the python file to the specified directory with the properly permissions (read and execute permissions), converting the word **example** in a command that execute the `example.py` program.

 After the Makefile is created, the following step is execute the `ian create` command, this command will create a folder named `debian` with a default information about the package.
 Some files in this debian directory, like `changelog` and `control` can be modified with the desired information.